 FAQs About prizmatem

-Q: Who can use prizmatem?
+Q: Who benefits most from using prizmatem?

 prizmatem takes a complex idea—how creativity, tech, and learning can live together—and breaks it into simple, interconnected modules.
 It helps creators move fast, adapt easily, and work in teams.